The Partnership Staff

 Erica Valencia recently completed her Master of Public Policy degree from USC’s Sol Price school of Public Policy, where she focused on social and urban development.
 During her time at USC, she conducted research on Public School Choice with the Rossier School of Education.
 Prior to joining the Partnership, she was the Workplace and Immigrant Rights Program Coordinator for a local non-profit in Orange County and worked to provide pathways to citizenship for immigrant families.
 She received her Bachelor’s degree from the University of California, San Diego with a major in International Studies and a minor in International Migration Studies.
 In her spare time, Erica enjoys spending time with her family and her dog, Charlie.

-Francisco Villegas has been with the Colton School District, Bloomington High School, for the past twelve years where he has served as a master math teacher (teaching everything from pre-algebra to AP calculus BC), department chair, and Saturday school coordinator.
+Francisco Villegas is the Director of School Transformation at the Partnership.
+Prior to joining the Partnership Mr. Villegas was with the Colton School District, Bloomington High School, for twelve years where he has served as a master math teacher (teaching everything from pre-algebra to AP calculus BC), department chair, and Saturday school coordinator.
 While at Bloomington, Mr. Villegas has consistently increased students’ math achievement, has provided ongoing PD, mentoring and support to all math teachers, and has led a district wide effort to align and enhance mathematics course offerings in order to position students for success.
 Additionally, over the past four years, Mr. Villegas has more than quadrupled the enrollment in his school’s AP Calculus program and has seen a 100% pass rate four years in a row.
 This achievement, in a high school with 90% students of color and 74% students eligible for free and reduced price meals, has earned him and his district honors from the College Board.

 Margery Weller comes to the Partnership after having served in several capacities within the Los Angeles Unified School District, from Teacher’s Assistant, Teacher, Coordinator, to her most recent role of Assistant Principal, Elementary Instructional Specialist (APEIS).
 In preparation for her administrative position of APEIS, Ms. Weller was selected to work in LAUSD’s LEAD Academy program.
 During this time, she shadowed a high performing principal at Grape Street Elementary.
 During her twenty plus years of school site experience she’s worked in the Van Nuys, West Los Angeles, South Los Angeles and Watts communities.
 Ms. Weller has a Bachelor’s degree in History from California State University Dominguez Hills and a Master’s of Science in Educational Administration from National University.